electric-sql/electric/docs/integrations/deployment/fly.md

 ### Configure your app

-Save the following snippet into a file named `fly.toml` somewhere on your computer, changing the name of the app as you see fit:
+Save the following snippet into a file named `fly.toml` somewhere on your computer, changing the `app` name and `primary_region` as you see fit:

 ```toml
 app = "electric-on-fly-test-app"